maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 #### Pages

 "Pages" will hold the bulk of your code, i.e. each page or functional area of your application.
-You can organize them all within one partial, separate them into their own partials, or a combination of this, depending on your needs.
+You can organize them all within one partial, separate them into their own partials, or a combination of this.
+I tend to add common functionality between pages in the root _pages.sass partial, then import more specific page partials into _pages.sass.

     /* PAGES
     ============================================================================ */